mklepaczewski/permtester/readme.md

 You define list of expected permissions and ownership once, then run the script which reports on any found issues.
 The tool can also fix the permissions and ownership for you (check the advanced example)

+In nutshell this tool can:
+- test permissions / ownership (user and group) of directory structure,
+- fix any inconsistencies of permissions / ownership (you must be able to perform `chmod` and/or `chown`),
+- has dry mode

 ## Examples of use case
 - configuration files stored in git repo.
 When you do `git pull` or `git checkout file.conf` ownership and permissions might change.
 Also, `git clone` probably doesn't result in the right ownership / permissions.